 When complex difficulties are present, often, there is also a requirement for a detailed written report which can be used to inform family members and professionals and to serve as a record of a person's needs.
-At Purple House, we provide a range of in-depth professional psychological assessments for such circumstances.
-(Please note, these are different from pre-therapy assessments, which are usually shorter in duration and do not usually result in a written report.)
+At Purple House, we provide a range of in-depth psychological assessments for such circumstances.
+Please note, these types of assessments are different from pre-therapy assessments, which are usually shorter in duration and do not usually result in a written report.

-What does assessment entail?
+What does this type of assessment entail?

 The nature and duration of the assessment will vary depending on the individual presentation and on whether the client is a child or an adult.
 Several different aspects of a person's functioning are usually assessed, for example, emotional well-being, social functioning, behaviour, adaptive skills, personality and cognitive capabilities.

 What can I expect following an assessment?

-Please contact us for further information.
+Please contact us for further information, including information about fees.